vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 1. Install [llama.cpp](https://github.com/ggerganov/llama.cpp) following the instructions in the `llama.cpp` repository.
 1. Download the models that you want to use and try it out with llama.cpp.
    - [Search for GGML models on Hugging Face](https://huggingface.co/models?sort=trending&search=ggml)
-1. Start the llama.cpp server with the model that you want to serve, e.g. using `./server -m models/llama-2-7b-chat.ggmlv3.q4_K_M.bin -c 2048` (Mac)
+1. Start the llama.cpp server with the model that you want to serve:
+   - e.g., `./server -m models/llama-2-7b-chat.ggmlv3.q4_K_M.bin -c 2048` (Mac)
+   - For generating embeddings, you need to start the server with the `--embedding` flag.
    - [llama.cpp server docs](https://github.com/ggerganov/llama.cpp/tree/master/examples/server)

 ## Usage